 Converts a binary number to octal.

-Number is the binary number you want to convert.
+- Number Required.
+The binary number you want to convert.
 Number cannot contain more than 10 characters (10 bits).
 The most significant bit of number is the sign bit.
 The remaining 9 bits are magnitude bits.
 Negative numbers are represented using two's-complement notation.

-Places is the number of characters to use.
+- Places Optional.
+The number of characters to use.
 If places is omitted, BIN2OCT uses the minimum number of characters necessary.
 Places is useful for padding the return value with leading 0s (zeros).

 - If number is not a valid binary number, or if number contains more than 10 characters (10 bits), BIN2OCT returns the #NUM! error value.